Pekka and Pätkä: Controversy

-Also potentially stereotypical depictions of Blacks and Arabs have also caught the eyes of contemporary critics, though it could be argued that the Arabs from the 1958 film were depicted as required.
+Potentially stereotypical depictions of Blacks and Arabs have caught the eyes of contemporary critics, though it could be argued that the Arabs from the 1958 film were depicted as required.
 However, the final 1960 film Pekka and Pätkä as Negroes has received much criticism due to its title.
 Many however feel that the criticism is harsh, due to the term being quite neutral in Finnish language at the time, and the theme of the main-characters posing as blacks only takes up a small portion of the actual film.
 It is perhaps notable that Pikkarainen calls the pair "cannibals", but again this is a very brief and unimportant part of the film which (as usual) turns against Pikkarainen at the end.

 Another more plainly offensive scene was from a dream-sequence in one of the films in which Pekka and Pätkä are bathing in a pot, surrounded by African natives, oblivious to the fact that they are being cooked alive.